-Is it Acute or Chronic?
+Is It Acute or Chronic?

 This means that the onset of diarrhea started suddenly and ended fairly quickly.
 In other words, it’s a shorter event that is usually punctuated by a definite beginning and end.

-Although both types of diarrhea can be potentially serious, chronic diarrhea more likely needs veterinary treatment.
+Although both types of diarrhea can be serious, chronic diarrhea more likely needs veterinary treatment.
 This is especially true if you tried any home remedies and your cat’s condition hasn’t improved or even gotten worse.